-What is the tax impact of the Faculty/Staff Tuition Waiver Benefit?
+What is the tax impact of the Faculty/Staff Tuition Assistance Benefit?

-The tax impact of using the Faculty/Staff Tuition Waiver Benefit will vary based on an employee's income level and usage of the benefit.
+The tax impact of using the Faculty/Staff Tuition Assistance Benefit will vary based on an employee's income level and usage of the benefit.
 See our taxes page for more information.

 When will I be taxed?

-Taxation on the Tuition Waiver Benefit is calculated on the calendar year, from January to December.
+Taxation on the Tuition Assistance Benefit is calculated on the calendar year, from January to December.
 (This is different than how tuition credits are given, which is based on the academic year.)